cs3110/textbook/intro/exercises.md

 exam problems in the past, and some of them may again be used in the future.

+A repository of solutions is available to current students in the course.
+Instructions for how to access it will be provided elsewhere.
+Instructors from other universities may also request access.

 The exercises are a good source of exam questions.
 A good way to study for an exam is to finish any exercises you haven't already completed, as well as to rework previously